Frezyx/talker/README.md

       TalkerLogType.error.key: 'E',
       TalkerLogType.info.key: 'i',

-      // Custom Logs vv
+      // Custom Logs can be defined

-      // from the custom log's key name 'custom_log_key': "new custom title!",
+      // ... from the custom log's key name 'custom_log_key': "new custom title!",

       // ... or from the variable